We Vote for These! Great Books That Get Kids Election Ready and Civics-Savvy

 When you've turned the last page, continue the conversation with your kids:

-This is a fun picture book that introduces kids to an important figure in an interesting way.
+This is a fun picture book that introduces kids to a presidential candidate (who might be the first woman president!).
 I also love how it includes her dream to be an astronaut because it shows kids that even though she didn't become one, she used her dreams to inspire her and keep reaching for the top, even if the top was different that what she imagined.
 Since my son's plans are to become a knight, I like the idea that he can use that as a metaphorical dream.

 Who doesn't love Duck, that hero from Click, Clack, Moo, another favorite?
 He returns here, and he's running for President.